How Does Listed Property Affect Business Taxes?

 The IRS says that costs associated with the use of listed property are not deductible as business expenses unless the taxpayer has sufficient evidence to prove the amount of the expense and its use in the business.
 That is, you must prove the date of the expenditure or use of the listed property item and its business purpose.

-In addition, you must be able to prove that the person using the property has a business relationship to you as the business owner.
+In addition, you must be able to prove that the person using the property has a business relationship with you as the business owner.
 That is, the person using the property must be your employee or a contract worker.

 In addition, you must prove each element of use separately for each use of business property, specifically: